sgheidi/TetrisFriends/README.md

 # Fruit Tetris

-A simple, elegant Tetris implementation written in OpenGL/C++.
+A simple, elegant Tetris implementation written in OpenGL/C++ using GLFW framework.

 ## Setting up

+Before attempting to play the game, visit [glfw.org/](https://www.glfw.org/) and build the library from source using CMake.

 Play the game by running ``` make && ./FruitTetris ``` in the Linux terminal.